 The Discovery Center for Science and Technology encourages curiosity, critical thinking and creativity through the exploration of Science, Technology, Engineering, the Arts and math (STEAM).

 Diversity Collective Ventura County. – Facebook page here.
 Our mission is “to promote diversity, education, mental and physical health via community outreach to the lesbian, gay, bisexual and transgender [LGBT] population as well as the general public for adults and youth.”
 Parent organization of Ventura County PRIDE (Facebook page here), Diversity Gala, AIDS Walk Ventura (FB page here), and LGBT+ events in Ventura County.
+Holds a Rainbow Study Zone every Tuesday while school is in session from 4pm to 6pm.
+See Solidarity Calendar for details.
 Resources page for the VC LGBT+ community here.
 For healthcare needs, there is a PRIDE Clinic located in Santa Paula.
 Santa Barbara also has a transgender support network here and the Pacific Pride Foundation here.

 El Centrito Family Learning Centers.
 Facebook page here.
 “El Centrito’s mission is to prepare the youth and families of Ventura County to meet the future and become productive members of the community by providing bilingual, bicultural family and youth educational programs in partnership with parents, schools, and neighborhoods.”